 1. Label Stock Loading.
 The label stock is not loaded properly.
 See this article for loading tips.

-11. Dirty encoder strip.
-If the encoder strip or label sensor is dirty this can cause the printer to not detect the gap between labels.
+12. Dirty encoder strip.
+If the encoder strip or label sensor is dirty, the printer cannot detect the gap between labels.
 Try gently cleaning the encoder strip (the clear plastic strip that runs through the back of the print head) using isopropyl alcohol and a paper towel or alcohol wipe.
+Follow this article.

 Related Articles: